MDragonmon/SpacetimeDB/docs/docs/unreal/part-2.md

 :::
 :::server-blueprint

+> **NOTE:** Close down, rebuild, and relaunch the project to update the plugin and generated code references.

 To start off edit `BP_GameMode` to provide easy access to the `BP_GameManager`.

 Open `BP_GameMode` and update to the following: